-- 7. Promulgated determinations that a permanent judge of the Chamber considers meets the criteria for reporting may be nominated for consideration by the Reporting Committee.
-When such nomination is made the Committee reviews the determination for compliance with the criteria and may advise the determining judge on the words of the keywords and italicised summary that must accompany reported cases.
-Debatable cases are referred to the Chamber President for decision. - 8.
-Representatives may refer decisions they consider meet the reporting criteria to the Chair of the Committee1 for consideration but resources prevent the Chamber corresponding about reporting decisions. - 9.
+- Promulgated determinations that a permanent judge of the Chamber considers meets the criteria for reporting may be nominated for consideration by the Reporting Committee.
+If the decision was made by a single such judge (other than the Chamber President or Vice President), the nomination should be sponsored by another permanent judge (not a member of the Reporting Committee).
+When a nomination is made the Committee reviews the determination for compliance with the criteria and may advise the determining judge on the words of the keywords and italicised summary that must accompany reported cases.
+Debatable cases are referred to the Chamber President for decision. - Representatives may refer decisions they consider meet the reporting criteria to the Chair of the Committee1 for consideration but resources prevent the Chamber corresponding about reporting decisions. - 9.
 Where a decision is selected for reporting it is given a neutral citation number and placed on the Chamber website as soon as practicable thereafter.
-Both reported decisions and unreported decisions (since 1 June 2013) may be found on the web site.
+Both reported decisions and unreported decisions (since 1 June 2013) may be found on the website.
 Both classes are searchable by title and subject matter. (but see paragraph 4 above).
-Decisions of the Chamber are available on a number of other publicly available web sites and legal databases. - 10.
+Decisions of the Chamber are available on a number of other publicly available websites and legal databases. - 10.
 In the event of diverging jurisprudence on an important question of law, a decision of a panel of the Chamber may be reported as a starred case, when it will become binding2.
-In the absence of a starred case the common law doctrine of judicial precedent shall not apply and decisions of the AIT and one constitution of the Chamber do not as a matter of law bind later constitutions.
+In the absence of a starred case the common law doctrine of judicial precedent does not apply and decisions of the AIT and one constitution of the Chamber do not as a matter of law bind later constitutions.
 Judges of the First-tier Tribunal Immigration and Asylum Chamber are, however, expected to follow the law set out in reported cases, unless persuaded that the decision failed to take into account an applicable legislative provision or a binding decision of a superior court.
 Where there is reasonable doubt about whether a decision of the AIT or the Chamber should continue to be followed permission to appeal to the Chamber may well be granted in appropriate cases.
 Further guidance on permission to appeal to the Chamber is given in the Presidential Guidance Note 2011 No 1 Permission to Appeal. - 11.
 Special arrangements are made for the reporting of country guidance cases.
-Before a case is promulgated and designated as a Country Guidance case it is considered by the relevant country convener and the Reporting Committee and advice may be tendered to the determining judges.
+Before a case is promulgated and designated as a Country Guidance case it is considered by the Reporting Committee and advice on presentation of the decision for reporting may be tendered to the determining judges.
+For the avoidance of doubt, the Reporting Committee has no role in formulating or contributing to the decision of the judges who heard the case.
 Practice Direction 12.2 states: